dvd1587/greet_LCA/README.md

 <a href="https://imgur.com/h9cQ8sh"><img src="https://i.imgur.com/h9cQ8sh.png" alt="Natural Gas transportation as LNG" /></a>
 </p>

-b) Setting up the pathway comprising of four processes/pathways (as shown in Fig 6):
+b) Setting up the pathway comprising of four processes/pathways (as shown in Fig 6):<br/>
-i) Pathway of the production and transportation of natural gas from a natural gas field in Keystone, PA to LNG export terminal in Plaquemines, LA (from Simulation 1 above). ii) Stationary process of Liquefaction of Natural Gas into Liquefied Natural Gas in the Plaquemines LNG plant, LA. iii) Transportation process (that we created in Step a) for the transportation of the liquefied natural gas from Plaquemines, LA to LNG terminal in Hamburg, Germany. iv) Stationary process of regasification of liquefied natural gas to natural gas.
+i) Pathway of the production and transportation of natural gas from a natural gas field in Keystone, PA to LNG export terminal in Plaquemines, LA (from Simulation 1 above).<br/>
+ii) Stationary process of Liquefaction of Natural Gas into Liquefied Natural Gas in the Plaquemines LNG plant, LA.<br/>
+iii) Transportation process (that we created in Step a) for the transportation of the liquefied natural gas from Plaquemines, LA to LNG terminal in Hamburg, Germany.<br/>
+iv) Stationary process of regasification of liquefied natural gas to natural gas.<br/>

 <p align="center">
 <br/>
 <a href="https://imgur.com/ei1bSJy"><img src="https://i.imgur.com/ei1bSJy.png" alt="Pathway of LNG transportation" /></a>
 </p>

-c) Calculate the results in the ‘WTP Results’ pane by selecting the pathway created in Step 2.
+c) Calculate the results in the ‘WTP Results’ pane by selecting the pathway created in Step 2.<br/>

 <p align="center">
 <br/>